Chapter 2:

 "I will notify the appropriate… organizations to assist her then.
 If you could… bring her here, it would be greatly appreciated."

 He inhaled sharply through gritted teeth.
-"Ooh, about that.
-I don't think she's wants go to an org.
+"About that.
+I don't think she's wants to go to an org.
 Tried suggesting that she find one, but she refused.
-Said she was going to manage on her own without handouts or strings attached."
+Said she was going to manage without handouts or strings attached."

-"I mean, you could see it that way, but I'm just helping her out a little.
-What matters is that she's okay."
+"I mean, you could see it that way, but I'm just helping a little."

-Minerva pursed her lips.
 "Hm.
-I understand.
-If she is unwilling, I will not… press the issue.
+I see.
+Well, if she is unwilling, I will not… press the issue.
 Still, I worry.
-It is… not a good time of year to be homeless.
-It is… rather cold."
+It is… not a good time of year to be homeless."

 As if on cue, a gust rattled the office window.
 Zephyr sighed as he leaned against her desk.
-He would rather not have Audra freezing.
+He would rather not have Audra freeze to death out here.
 His conscience was already heavy enough with all the crap he'd done.

 "Yeah, I know.
-That's why I'm gonna see if there is something I can do to help her."
+That's why I'm gonna see if there is something I can do to help."

 Minerva examined his expression a good few seconds before smiling.